-Brazil mining standards, post-Vale disaster, aim to boost accountability
+Global mining standards, post-Vale disaster in Brazil, aim to boost accountability

-BELO HORIZONTE, Brazil (Reuters) - A mining industry panel in Brazil, tasked with drawing up new safety standards after Vale SA’s (VALE3.SA) January tailings dam disaster, will include rules to better define management accountability, an industry group head said on Wednesday.
+BELO HORIZONTE, Brazil (Reuters) - A global mining industry panel, tasked with drawing up new safety standards after Vale SA’s (VALE3.SA) January tailings dam disaster, will include rules to better define management accountability, an industry group head said in Brazil on Wednesday.

 The governance standard would also help ensure independent reviews of dams and adequate disclosure of safety risks, said Tom Butler, president of the International Council on Mining and Metals, the industry group which is setting the standards.